BreweryTeam/Gringotts/README.md

 - A converter to migrate from "PlayerVaults/PlayerVaultsX".

-## Some more info on Gringotts (for those who aren't familiar):
+## Some more info on Malts (for those who aren't familiar):

-- Gringotts is an open-source plugin that allows players to use vaults and a warehouse to store items.
+- Malts is an open-source plugin that allows players to use vaults and a warehouse to store items.

 ### Vaults
 Vaults are virtual chests that players may use to store items of their choosing.
 They work very similarly to vaults from the "PlayerVaults" plugin.
-Gringotts includes a GUI to show players their vaults in a nice and orderly fashion.
+Malts includes a GUI to show players their vaults in a nice and orderly fashion.
 Player can customize, change the name, and even trust other players to their vaults to share them!
 The amount of vaults a player can access is configurable and dynamically modifiable through commands!